artisticmclaren/tetris-raylib/README.md

 I decided to learn C and raylib by making tetris.

 # Build Instructions

-1. get and install w64devkit (tutorial on the raylib "working with windows" part of the wiki
+1. get and install w64devkit (tutorial on the raylib "working with windows" part of the wiki)
 2. open w64devkit.exe
+3. cd into whatever folder this is downloaded into
-3. run bash compile.sh
+4. run bash compile.sh